 We try to ensure that our suppliers share our vision of a fair and safe working conditions.

-Our Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chains, are asked to confirm their adherence to our standards.
+The Park Furnishers Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chains, are asked to confirm their adherence to our standards.

+Child labour MUST NOT BE used by a supplier.
 A child is defined as any person under the age at which the local minimum age law stipulates for work or mandatory schooling.
 As a general rule this would be anyone under fifteen years of age.

 * Bonded Labour, e.g. a person becomes a bonded labourer when their labour is demanded as a means of repayment for a loan.
 There MUST NOT BE any slavery, forced, bonded or

 involuntary labour in use across a supplier’s operation.

 To ensure compliance, workers should have the legal right to work at the premises, to leave the premises at the end of their working day and the freedom to terminate employment at any time in accordance with the agreed notice period.

-To ensure compliance, workers cannot be recruited through a person who arranges or facilitates the travel of another person with a view to that person being exploited.
+There MUST NOT BE any labour who could be considered to have been subject to Human Trafficking.
+To ensure compliance, workers cannot be recruited through a person who arranges or facilitates the travel of another person.
 It is irrelevant whether that person has consented to travel.